When we’re young, our parents often lie to us. They mean well, but the wrong lies can often limit our preparation for the big, bad world out there.

 1: PAY YOURSELF FIRST

-The sooner you do this, the easier it’ll be to afford all those things you want — this won’t always be easy (heck, it rarely is), but you need to pay yourself first.
-What this means is that with every paycheque, you should be putting some money away for a later day — 10% or so.
+The sooner you do this, the easier it’ll be to afford all those things you want—this won’t always be easy (heck, it rarely is), but you need to pay yourself first.
+What this means is that with every paycheque, you should be putting some money away for a later day—10% or so.
 This has a two-fold benefit: the more obvious of accumulating savings, especially with a compound interest rate applied; but also the habit formed of putting money away until you actually need it.
-If you’re not always making impulse purchase and putting money away for larger purchases instead, you won’t feel so limited in what you can do as your purchasing power will increase EXPONENTIALLY.
+If you’re not always making impulse purchase and putting money away for larger purchases instead, you won’t feel so limited in what you can do as your purchasing power will increase exponentially.

 2: KEEPING UP WITH THE JONESES WILL ONLY WEAR YOU OUT

-If you’re trying to get the latest fashions, gadgets or whatever in order to keep up with or outdo a rival of yours, YOU’LL be the one who ends up LOSING.
+If you’re trying to get the latest fashions, gadgets or whatever to keep up with or outdo a rival of yours, YOU’LL be the one who ends up LOSING.
 You need to invest your time, efforts and money into things that provide a long-term return for YOU.
 Let’s take a look at some possible examples:

 - A new suit might cost a lot, but it might be the same thing that sees you excel in interviews, make connections at dinner parties and earn respect from the right people